NachoHotz/fulltimeforce-challenge/README.md

 The backend will execute on port 3001, so you can go into http://localhost:3001 to see it working

 Once the client side has started, you will be redirected to http://localhost:3000 to see the Frontend working.

+### Deployment

+If you wish to not run the app locally, head to https://fulltimeforce-challenge.vercel.app/ to see the deployed version.